 Downgrade Spectrum Plan Features You Don’t Need

-If a promotional offer is not available, you should then evaluate your current plan to remove unneeded features.
+If there’s no promotional offers, you should then evaluate your current plan to remove unneeded features.

-Our experience has been that the savings are more on the TV side rather than on internet services.
+Our experience has been that the savings for Spectrum are more from saving on your TV service rather than your internet service.

 One common way to save is to remove premium channels that you are no longer using like HBO and Starz.
 By removing these channels, you can save up to $15 a month.
 You can also often get these channels for free for a couple of months.

-Just ask the representative for a freebie or you might get one as you go through the cancellation process.
+Just ask the representative for a freebie or you might get a big promotional offer as you go through the cancellation process.